You are currently offline, serving cached version

 Setup

-First install angular-expressions which is required to make the parser work :
+First install angular-expressions which is required to enable the angular-parser :

 npm install --save angular-expressions